SumoLogic/sumologic-documentation/docs/api/content-permissions.md

 description: Use HTTP endpoints to manage content permissions.
 ---

 The Content Permissions API allows you to share your folders, searches, and dashboards with specific users or roles from HTTP endpoints.
-For more information see [Share Content](https://help.sumologic.com/?cid=8675309).
+For more information, see [Share Content](https://help.sumologic.com/?cid=8675309).

 {@import ../reuse/api-intro.md}